John Hall Bio

 John Hall was studying piano at 5, playing French horn, guitar bass and drums by 12.
 He started playing in the clubs of Georgetown and Greenwich Village by 18, recording an album for MGM and then another for Columbia.
 At 21 he wrote and directed music for a Broadway and Off-Broadway play, the latter off which received the Village Voice’s Obie award in 1969.

 Numerous NY sessions and club gigs gave way to working with producer John Simon on numerous projects including Seals and Crofts’ album Down Home.
-Next came a tour with Taj Mahal and double live album recorded at Fillmore East and West.
-Woodstock promoter Michael Lang asked John to play guitar on the folk legend Karen Dalton’s record In My Own Time, and then to tour with her in Europe.
-When he came home to Woodstock, John started the band that would become Orleans in January 1972.
+Next came a tour with Taj Mahal and a double live album recorded at Fillmore East and West.
+Woodstock promoter Michael Lang asked John to play guitar on folk legend Karen Dalton’s record In My Own Time, and then to tour with her in Europe.
+When he came home, John started the band that would become Orleans in January 1972.

 Joining Hall in Woodstock NY were drummer Wells Kelly and multi-instrumentalist Larry Hoppen.
 They were joined that summer by Larry’s brother Lance Hoppen.
 That quartet recorded the first four albums, two for ABC and 2 for Asylum Records.
 The latter contained the Hall-written hits Dance With Me and Still The One, songs that have garnered 9 million terrestrial airplays and hundreds of millions of streams.